Additional Licensing Scheme

 - nephew or niece

-If the above apply and the premises is not exempted on other grounds then the property must have a Mandatory HMO Licence:
+If the above apply and the premises is not exempted on other grounds, then the property must have an HMO Licence:

 Our HMO licensing guidance document covers the application process in detail and answers key questions about HMO licensing.